meilisearch/documentation/guides/main_concepts/indexes.md

 - One <clientGlossary word="primary key"/>
 - Default settings that can be configured as needed: relevancy rules, synonyms, stop words, and field properties.

+You can create __up to 200 indexes__ in MeiliSearch.
+This limit has been hard set for performance reasons.

 #### Example

 Suppose you manage a database that contains information about movies.
 You would probably want to have multiple categories: one for movie descriptions, one for actors, one for costumes and one for reviews.
 Each of these categories would be represented by an index in MeiliSearch.